MykMal/wns-management/README.md

 # WNS_Management

-The `2019-published` folder contains all of the source code written for and used in the "Management Efficacy in a Spatially Dynamic Model of White-nose Syndrome" scientific research paper by J Duan, MM Malakhov, JJ Pellett, IS Phadke, J Barber, and JC Blackwood.
+This repository contains source code for simulating the mathematical model described in the paper "Management Efficacy in a Spatially Dynamic Model of White-nose Syndrome" by J Duan, MM Malakhov, JJ Pellett, IS Phadke, J Barber, and JC Blackwood.
+The paper is currently under review, and a link to it will be added upon publication.

 Run the following scripts to recreate the plots included in the paper: